-The purpose of the following policy and procedures is to prevent the personal interest of employees from interfering with the performance of their duties to the University, or result in personal financial, professional, or political gain on the part of such persons at the expense of the University.
+The purpose of the following policy and procedures is to prevent the personal interest of employees from interfering with the performance of their duties to the University or resulting in a personal, financial, professional, or political gain on the part of such persons at the expense of the University.

 POLICY AND PRACTICES